kleijnweb/swagger-bundle/docs.md

 ### Custom Request Authorization Voters

 Creating custom voters is covered in the [Symfony docs](http://symfony.com/doc/current/security/voters.html).
-The votes should respond to the attibute `swagger.access` and are passed a `Request` object.
+The votes should respond to the attibute `RequestAuthorizationListener::ATTRIBUTE` and are passed a `Request` object.

 ---------------------------------------